14 Apps & Tools to Help Protect Your Mental Health at Work

 Available on iOS.

-Take Time Each Day to Check-in On Your Mental Health
+Mental Health at Work: Take Time Each Day to Check-in on Yourself

 Whether you want to use an app to record your thoughts, or inwardly reflect on your feelings each day, dedicating time each day — no matter how busy your workday gets! — to your mental health is important.